bulgaru/backbone-consuming-flickr-api/README.md

 `npm install --save-dev gulp browser-sync gulp-sass gulp-notify gulp-autoprefixer gulp-minify-css gulp-concat gulp-uglify gulp-template-compile`
 - set up Karma server with Jasmine and Phantom.js browser:

-`npm install --save-dev karma karma-jasmine karma-phantomjs-launcher karma-spec-reporter`
+`npm install --save-dev karma karma-jasmine karma-phantomjs-launcher karma-spec-reporter karma-jasmine-jquery`

 If you would like to try out the application, you can: